Estate Planning CanadaHow Pet Guardianship Works When You Die

 Ensuring a pet is provided for owners when the owners pass away before the pet is essential.

-If you own a pet and have yet to create a legal Will which includes pet guardianship, you’re not alone.
+You’re not alone if you own a pet and have yet to create a legal Will that includes pet guardianship.

 It has been four years since we created our legal Will and locked it in a fireproof safe in our home.